![]() |

 The mmCIF file format.

-As noted above, loaders for CS depend on loaders for molecular systems from the package Molecular_system.
+As noted above, loaders for MCS depend on loaders for molecular systems from the package Molecular_system.
 Such loaders use the libcifpp library.

 Loader from PDB/mmCIF files.